caro28/matrixpy/README.md

 3. Click on "Submit new issue" and we will get back to you as soon as we can.

 ## Roadmap
-Possible improvements include adding more operations (e.g. calculate a matrix’s inverse and perform SVD) and by adding a broadcasting functionality.
+Ways to improve MatrixPy include adding more operations (e.g. calculate a matrix’s inverse and perform SVD) and adding a broadcasting functionality.

 ## Contributing
 Contributions to this package are welcome!
 Please follow the instructions below: